Aggressive Jonesboro DUI Accident Attorneys Defending Victims of DUI Crashed in Georgia

 Most DUI Accident Claims Are Settled out of Court Within Weeks or Months

 If you are getting your impression of personal injury law from watching television, you might be tempted to believe that almost all personal injury or wrongful death cases are settled in court.
 In fact, fewer than ten percent of cases are settled in court.
 The rest are settled out of court, because insurance companies don’t like to risk losing in court – especially if they know you are being represented by the proven car accident lawyers at T. Madden & Associates, P.C. in Jonesboro, GA.

 Your claim will probably be paid by an insurance company, and trust us, they are full of negotiating tricks.
 That’s OK with us, however, because our highly skilled Jonesboro DUI accident attorneys know all their tricks and we will be happy to do the negotiating for you.
 The final decision on any settlement offer, of course, is always yours to make.
 It’s our job to get you the highest possible settlement offer and to fight it out in court if no adequate offer is made.

 A Word from One of Our Clients

 “I was represented by T. Madden and Nicholas Schnyder on my car accident case.
 They and their staff were very professional, willing to answer any and all of my concerns.
-If they were not available, I would receive a call back within a timely manner.
+If they were not available, I would receive a call back in a timely manner.
 I am very satisfied with how my case came out and I would highly recommend their services.” – Sawida Gladney

 Some of Our Other Practice Areas

 In addition to DUI accident victims in Jonesboro, GA, we also serve victims of: